mikaelkael/GearmanBundle/Resources/docs/kernel_events.rst

 Starting Work Event
 ~~~~~~~~~~~~~~~~~~

-This event receives as parameter an instanceof `Mmoreram\GearmanBundle\Event\GearmanWorkStartingEvent` with one method:
+This event receives as parameter an instanceof `Mkk\GearmanBundle\Event\GearmanWorkStartingEvent` with one method:
 `$event->getJobs()` returns the configuration of the jobs.

 This event is dispatched before a job starts.